PatniNayansh/klein-b-control/README.md

   brain.py      composes everything
 ```

-## What's actually implemented
+## Implemented

-The algorithms are real code, not stubs:

-- **A\* path planner** (8-connected, octile heuristic) in `navigation/path_planner.py`
+- **A\* path planner** — 8-connected, octile heuristic
 - **Log-odds occupancy grid** with Bresenham raycasting for lidar integration
 - **Boustrophedon coverage** for full-surface sweeps (skimmer passes, Azolla broadcast)
-- **Pure-pursuit waypoint controller** with differential-thrust mixing
+- **Pure-pursuit controller** with differential-thrust mixing
-- **Priority task scheduler** with preemption and safety-interrupt handling
+- **Priority scheduler** with preemption and safety-interrupt handling
-- **Safety monitor** with four rules: low battery, obstacle proximity, capsize (from IMU tilt), geofence
+- **Safety monitor** — low battery, obstacle proximity, capsize (IMU tilt), geofence

-## What's stubbed (on purpose)
+## Stubbed

-- **Sensor drivers.** Each sensor (lidar, GPS, IMU, battery, water probe) is an
+- **Sensor drivers.** Each sensor (lidar, GPS, IMU, battery, water probe) is an ABC.
-  ABC with `NotImplementedError` on `read()`.
 Real drivers subclass these.
-  I didn't fake them because the whole point of having the ABCs is that a
-  fake version would paper over the units/frame mistakes you actually care about.
+Mock implementations would hide unit and frame-of-reference bugs, which is what the ABCs exist to catch.

-- **GPS measurement update in the EKF.** The state vector, covariance, predict
-  step, and IMU-based update are all implemented.
-The Kalman gain block for
-  GPS is a single TODO in `localization.py`.
-I need real receiver data to
+- **GPS update step in the EKF.** State vector, covariance, predict step, and IMU update are done.
+The Kalman gain for GPS is a single TODO — picking `R_gps` needs real receiver noise data, not a guess.
-  pick R_gps before that's worth writing — hardcoding made-up numbers isn't
-  actually an EKF, it's just a fancier way of lying.

 ## Running it